Mortgage Help for Homeowners Facing Financial Hardship

 Over 549,000 homeowners have received help nationwide through the Homeowner Assistance Fund since 2020.
 Financial hardship can happen to anyone, and recognizing the signs early gives you more power to act.

-Job loss, medical bills, or reduced income can make payments challenging.
+Job loss, medical bills, or reduced income qualify as financial hardship for most assistance programs.

-The sooner you reach out, the more solutions available to save your home.
+The sooner you reach out, the more solutions are available — including forbearance, modification, and government grants.

 Remember: Lenders want to work with you.
 Foreclosure is expensive for them too, so they're often willing to negotiate payment solutions.